Preparing Children For Life

 Website for The National Association of the Catechesis of the Good Shepherd with lots of information on the Atrium.

-Website for the organization that has trained our teachers.
-They have lots of good basic information on Montessori.
+This large organization has lots of good basic information on Montessori.

 Website with videos made by AMI USA for families, schools and guides to better understand Montessori pedagogy.